sayanmanik/DesignpatternDemo/README.md

 # DesignpatternDemo

-Here I have discussed about Strategy Design pattern.
+Here I have discussed about **Strategy Design Pattern**.
 In this application, I have various types of ducks like
 - Mallard duck
 - Red head duck
 - Rubber duck